Group Therapy

 Benefits of Group Therapy

-• Opportunity for transfer and carry-over of skills to new partners
+• Opportunity for transfer and carry-over of skills to new partners.

-• Increased resiliency through connection and belonging
+• Increased resiliency through connection, belonging, and community.

-• Social skill development
+• Social skill development.

-• Inspiration and learning from group members
+• Inspiration and learning from group members.

-• More affordable than individual therapy
+• More affordable than individual therapy.

 WHAT CLIENTS SAY: